 Doctoral Programs in Georgia: Overview of Popular Programs

 Located in Athens, the University of Georgia is the largest school in the state to offer doctoral programs.
-Georgia State University in Atlanta and Kennesaw State University are additional schools in Georgia with doctoral programs.
+Several other universities also offer these programs.
+Read on to learn more.

 Georgia's Largest Colleges and Universities with Doctoral Programs